 • an unpleasant odor with green or yellow pus oozing from the piercing site

 If you’re experiencing any of these symptoms, don’t remove your jewelry.
-Removing your jewelry will encourage the piercing to close, which can trap harmful bacteria inside the piercing site.
-This may cause a more severe infection.
+This will encourage the piercing to close, which can trap harmful bacteria inside the piercing site and may cause a more severe infection.

 If you don’t have these more serious symptoms, read on for five tips on how to resolve a nose piercing bump.

-Jewelry is often made with the metal nickel.
+Jewelry is often made with a type of metal called nickel.
 This can trigger an allergic reaction in some people, causing a bump to form.

 Other symptoms include: